Haliwa-Saponi Indian Tribe: Schism

 After the US Supreme Court ruled in Brown vs. The Board of Education (1954) that segregation of public schools was unconstitutional, the state undertook resistance by what was called the Pearsall Plan, which allowed municipalities to make funds available to create private neighborhood schools.
-The Haliwa-Saponi took advantage of this provision to build and operate the private Haliwa Indian School, which was attended only by Indian children.
-They operated it from 1957 to 1969.
-After a few years of its operation, the State Department of Public Instruction (DPI) provided funding for teacher salaries.
-Tribal members paid for supplies and materials, the building, and maintenance, much as parents do at parochial schools.
+A small faction of the group took advantage of this provision to build and operate a private Haliwa Indian School.
+However, members of their community that they considered to be Black were excluded from the school.
+This divided families among the group, as some did not want to adopt an anti-Black position, instead choosing cooperation with Black Americans.
+The two factions were from the same families, as the rival leaders were brothers in-law.